CleverCloud/terraform-provider-clevercloud/docs/resources/mongodb.md

 ### Optional

+- `direct_host_only` (Boolean) Connect directly to the database host, bypassing the reverse proxy.
+Lower latency but no automatic failover on migration.
+- `encryption` (Boolean) Encrypt the hard drive at rest
 - `networkgroups` (Attributes Set) List of networkgroups the addon must be part of (see [below for nested schema](#nestedatt--networkgroups))
 - `region` (String) Geographical region where the data will be stored